Community composting hubs

 Composting hub updates

-The Taringa Community Compost Hub (Toowong) is currently closed for renovation.
-Residents can find an alternative operational hub location or consider applying for the household compost and worm farm rebate.
+The Taringa Community Compost Hub (Toowong) is currently closed.
+Residents can find an alternative operational hub location below or consider applying for the household compost and worm farm rebate.

 Where are community composting hubs located?